On the sign patterns of entrywise positivity preservers in fixed dimension: Further applications: Rayleigh quotients and the cube problem

 \section{Further applications: Rayleigh quotients and the cube problem}

 We now discuss further remarks and applications of the above quantitative results.
-To begin, our main quantitative result Theorem \ref{Treal-rank2} has a optimization-theoretic formulation, as follows.
-First notice that the inequality \eqref{tal} holds for all real powers $0 \leqslant n_0 < \cdots < n_{N-1} < M$, with the same proof.
-Now as mentioned in Remark \ref{Rrayleigh}, using the theory of generalized Rayleigh quotients, Theorem \ref{Treal-rank2} implies the following result for a \textit{single} positive semidefinite matrix:
+To begin, our main quantitative result Theorem~\ref{Treal-rank2} has an optimization-theoretic formulation, as follows.
+First notice that the inequality~\eqref{tal} holds for all real powers $n_0 < \cdots < n_{N-1} < M$, with both Schur polynomials $s_\bm(\bu)$ replaced by the corresponding generalized Vandermonde determinants $\det \bu^{\circ \bm}$, and with the same proof.
+Now as mentioned in Remark~\ref{Rrayleigh}, using the theory of generalized Rayleigh quotients, Theorem~\ref{Treal-rank2} implies the following result for a \textit{single} positive semidefinite matrix:

-\begin{proposition} Fix an integer $N \geqslant 2$ and real powers $0 \leqslant n_0 < \cdots < n_{N-1} < M$, where $n_j \in \Z^{\geqslant 0} \cup [N-2,\infty)$.
+\begin{proposition} Fix an integer $N \geqslant 2$ and real powers $n_0 < \cdots < n_{N-1} < M$, where $n_j \in \Z^{\geqslant 0} \cup [N-2,\infty)$.
 Given scalars $c_{n_0}, \dots, c_{n_{N-1}} > 0$, define

 Then for $0 < \rho < +\infty$ and $A \in \bp_N([0,\rho])$,

 where $\varrho[B], B^\dagger$ denote the spectral radius and the Moore--Penrose (pseudo-)inverse of a square matrix $B$, respectively.
 Moreover, for every nonzero matrix $A \in \bp_N( [0, \rho] )$, we have the variational formula